Quebec immigration programs

 What is Mon Project Québec?

-Mon Projet Québec was the online portal used to manage applications to the Quebec Skilled Worker (QSW) program before the new Arrima portal was launched in 2018.
-Candidates who had active profiles on Mon Projet Québec can still access their profiles to update personal information, but no new profiles can be created on the system.
-Candidates with active Mon Projet Québec profiles must also still submit an Expression of Interest under Arrima to be considered for QSW.
+Mon Projet Québec was the online portal used to manage applications to the previous Quebec Skilled Worker (QSW) program, now replaced with the SWSP or PSTQ, before the new Arrima portal was launched in 2018.
+Candidates with active Mon Projet Québec profiles must also still submit an Expression of Interest under Arrima to be considered for SWSP.

-Who will be considered as family in Quebec in order to get additional points for this factor?
+Who Is considered “family in Quebec” to get additional points for this factor?

 Can I extend my work permit with my CSQ?

-Yes, applicants can extend their work permit if they have a valid work permit when they will receive their CSQ.
-If work permit expires before obtaining CSQ, then the only way to extend their status as workers is with an LMIA.
+Yes, applicants can extend their work permit if they have a valid permit at the time they receive their CSQ.
+However, if the work permit expires before receiving the CSQ, the only way to extend their status as workers is by obtaining a Labour Market Impact Assessment (LMIA).

-After a document request from MIDI, are my documents uploaded online or sent by mail?
+After a document request from MIFI, are my documents uploaded online or sent by mail?

 What can I do with my CSQ?

 The CSQ does not authorize a person to undertake any activities like work or study.
-The CSQ is simply the authorization to apply for PR in Canada.
+The CSQ is simply the authorization to apply for PR in Canada, specifically Quebec.

 Ready to